 What we can do instead is to plan to only buy electric cars from here on out.
 We will make that switch as soon as electric vehicles come available that can meet four key needs: a range of about 200 miles, big enough for our family’s needs, all wheel drive, and relatively reasonably priced.
 These cars are certainly on the near-term horizon.
 There are already several electric vehicles available that meet three of these four criteria, but not all of them.
 Dozens of new models of electric vehicles from most of the major manufacturers are due to be released by 2021.
 We eagerly await those vehicles that could serve our needs.

 Electric cars are already better for the climate in most jurisdictions, but they are a particularly good choice in Ontario and Quebec.
 This is because the electrical grid in these provinces produces very little carbon pollution, being mostly powered by hydroelectric and nuclear power plants.
 This means that almost all of the carbon pollution from owning these cars comes from their manufacturing rather than driving them.
-An electric car does have as much as a 50% higher manufacturing footprint as a comparable gas car mostly because of the resource intense batteries, but cutting out the gasoline itself still leads to enormous overall reductions in pollution.
+An electric car does have a higher manufacturing footprint as a comparable gas car mostly because of the resource intense batteries, but cutting out the gasoline itself still leads to enormous overall reductions in pollution.
 As the vehicles that we will purchase next aren’t even available yet it is hard to calculate any precise estimates, but my best guess is about a 75% reduction in our vehicles’ total carbon footprint, a very large savings.

 Growing our own food

-We have a lot of plans for our in terms of forest management and some farming endeavors which are discussed over at our farming page, but much of that work isn’t relevant to anyone who doesn’t manage a larger property.
+We have a lot of plans for our in terms of forest management and some farming endeavors which are discussed over at our farm page, but much of that work isn’t relevant to anyone who doesn’t manage a larger property.
 The part that is more applicable to this discussion is food, namely that we are going to grow much more of our own food.
 Our ambitious goal is to get to half of our family’s food produced directly on the farm.
 As of the writing of this piece in the fall of 2018, this work is still in its infancy.
 The orchard was planted just this spring, and the preparatory work for a much larger garden is currently underway.
 Livestock should become part of the mix by 2022, but may be limited to broiler chickens which we would acquire as chicks in the spring and harvest in the fall.

 For all of our farming efforts we are going to be applying the principles of regenerative agriculture, trying to maintain the health of the land and soil as we grow our food.
 We will use little or no pesticides and intend to use natural fertilization rather than chemical fertilizers.
 We will further avoid leaving bare soil, which will help to hold soil carbon and reduce erosion.
 Needless to say, this will reduce the ecological footprint, including the CO2 emissions, associated with our food.
 If we are able to scale our production to the level of half our family’s food production, it should also reduce the emissions associated with our food by a similar amount.